-a) Read the Note box, copy the table and put the sports/activities under the correct heading.
+- 2 Put the sports/activities under the correct heading.
+Write in your notebook.
 Find more collocations with do, play and go in your dictionary.
 Write in your notebook.

+- do + activity/exercise do karate

+play + sport play football

+go + activity -ing go skating

+do play go